 PSHCE is taught each half term and covers a range of different topics including:

-Discussion, turn taking along with speaking and listening are a focus of PSHCE lessons alongside individual, paired and group work.
+Discussion, turn taking along with speaking and listening are a focus of PSHE lessons alongside individual, paired and group work.
 Where appropriate, we work with external agencies, services and providers to enhance our curriculum offer.
-Outside of set PSHCE lessons, teachers build into their curriculum ‘circle time’ sessions when they feel there is a specific need to do so within their class.
+Outside of set PSHE lessons, teachers build into their curriculum ‘circle time’ sessions when they feel there is a specific need to do so within their class.

-If you would like more information on our PSHCE /RSE curriculum, please contact Zoe Sanders, our PSHCE lead via the school office.
+If you would like more information on our PSHE /RSE curriculum, please contact Archana Silveira, our PSHE lead via the school office.